uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 ### Inter-server-sync-v2

-Will be replaced by this solution.
+Will be replaced by this solution when fully implemented (including images and configuration channels).
 It will continue to exist but for disconnect set-ups only.

 ### Uyuni-config formula